sahanabistappa/Tri-Branch-Vein-Patttern-Classification-For-Security/README.md

 The vein structure near the bifurcation point of vein pattern, named the tri-branch vein structure, is explored and employed to improve the performance of template matching by the proposed user-specific threshold based filter framework.

+PROPOSED METHODOLGY
+The bifurcation point and its three local vein branches are powerful in the assistance to the template matching.
+We name one bifurcation point and its three local vein branches as the tri-branch vein structure.
+The structure will be extracted from the vein pattern and used to assist the template matching.
+In addition, to deeply explore the discrimination of the structure, the structure should be used independent of other vein points.
+1)The tri-branch vein structure is used in the first level of the framework to filter the imposters and give the candidates for the probe.
+2)The user-specific thresholds, not one common threshold, are used in filtering.
+3)The reasons for using the tri-branch vein structure, instead of the whole vein pattern, in the first level of the framework are twofold.

+Obviously, the tri-branch vein structure spends less time cost and space cost than the whole vein pattern in matching.
+More importantly, the orientation of branches and the angles between two branches in one structure, and the distribution of multiple structures in vein patterns vary largely in impostor vein patterns.